firecat53/dockerfiles/sonarr/README.md

 # Docker Sonarr

 This is a Dockerfile to set up Sonarr from their PPA.
+Configuration stored in a data volume named `sonarr_config`.

 ## Build